We are residential leasehold specialists, and our expertise is recognised by the Association of Leasehold Enfranchisement Practitioners (ALEP).

-Should you have any questions concerning leasehold property, call Mike Hansom on 01225 462871 or email him.
-Alternatively, please complete the Contact Form at the foot of this page.
+Contact our leasehold team on 01225 462871, or complete the Contact Form at the foot of this page.

-Leasehold law is often complex and unlike freehold property, it usually comes with a raft of continuing rights and obligations (including financial ones).
-Just navigating a lease can be confusing and it is important to seek advice from a suitably experienced lawyer.
+Leasehold law is often complex.
+Unlike freehold property, a lease comes with a raft of continuing rights and obligations, including financial ones.
+Just navigating your way through a lease can be confusing, and it’s important to seek advice from an experienced leasehold property rights solicitor.

 What is the difference between leasehold and freehold property?

 A freeholder owns the building, the land it stands on and the air space above.
 In contrast, a leaseholder owns the property for a ‘term’ of years but not the land it stands on.
 Typically, the term is 99, 125 or 999 years.

 “The insights that you provided have been very helpful and confidence boosting.”
 MG

 As a leaseholder, your relationship with the freeholder and your neighbours is governed by the lease, which is a type of contract, as well as a raft of legislation designed to protect residential long leaseholders.
 Our leasehold property solicitors can clarify your rights and obligations under the lease.